 Orangutans in Borneo

 As I mentioned earlier, there are two places in the world where we could still see orangutans in their natural habitat.
 It is in either Borneo or Sumatra.
-And the significant difference between the Borneo from Sumatra one is their body that is bigger compared to the Sumatra.
+And the significant difference between the Bornean orangutan from the Sumatra one is that they have a larger body than their Sumatran counterpart.

 Orangutans are considered to be one of the world's smartest primates.
 And Semenggoh, the natural conservation that I visited earlier when I was in Kuching, it used to be the home of Delima.
 In case you're not familiar with the name, I think Delima used to be one of the most popular orangutans in the world.
 She had got these distinguished short bangs that made her the covergirl for various publications.

 Before I decided to go to Semenggoh myself, I didn't know this until I saw the pictures and family tree of orangutans there.
 And I could remember that I might have seen Delima's picture somewhere.
 Delima has passed away in 2013, but then her children are still around the jungle.